Welcome to the

 Bedford, PA 15522

-Conservation District Board meetings are regularly held at 7 PM on the first Tuesday of the month, at the Conservation District office.
+Conservation District Board meetings are regularly held at 7 PM on the first Wednesday of the month, at the Conservation District office.
+If needed, Dirt, Gravel and Low Volume Road Program QAB meetings will be scheduled at 6:30 PM before the Board meeting.
+A schedule of anticipated Board meeting dates for 2020 can be found here.

 COPYRIGHT © BEDFORD COUNTY CONSERVATION DISTRICT